Nyckyk/predictive-maintenance-risk-platform/README.md

 - persist trained models and model metadata
 - add additional C-MAPSS subsets such as FD002, FD003 and FD004
-- investigate additional time-series feature engineering
+- investigate additional time series feature engineering
 - add uncertainty intervals around RUL predictions
 - evaluate probability calibration on larger validation datasets
 - connect the dashboard to a live database or API
-- add maintenance-history and asset-cost inputs
+- add maintenance history and asset cost inputs
 - deploy the dashboard as a public live demo

 ---

 ## Why This Project

-The goal was not only to build an accurate regression model, but to connect machine-learning predictions to a usable engineering decision workflow:
+The goal was not only to build an accurate regression model, but to connect machine learning predictions to a usable engineering decision workflow:

 ```text
 sensor data